pmethodios/fuel_prices/README.md

-# fuel_prices
+# Greek Fuel Prices Observatory Tracker
-A scraper of the fuel prices observatory of the greek ministry of investment.
+A data pipeline that utilizes python and github actions to automatically downloads the prices of fuel that are uploaded on the website of the Greek ministry of Development.
+It downloads the pdf files, scrapes the table and updates the master_csv that contains the entire dataset from 2017.